-The Supreme Court has further held that, to satisfy the anti-speculation doctrine, a public water supply entity must demonstrate three elements: the reasonable planning period; the substantiated population projection for that period; and, the amount of water reasonably necessary to serve the population for the period.32 Allowing public water providers to obtain conditional water rights to satisfy population growth into the indefinite future would undermine Colorado's policy of maximum utilization.
+The Supreme Court has further held that, to satisfy the anti-speculation doctrine, a public water supply entity must demonstrate three elements: the reasonable planning period; the substantiated population projection for that period; and, the amount of water reasonably necessary to serve the population for the period.
+Allowing public water providers to obtain conditional water rights to satisfy population growth into the indefinite future would undermine Colorado's policy of maximum utilization.

-The limited government agency exception to the anti-speculation doctrine "applies only where a government agency is seeking to appropriate water on behalf of end users with whom it has a governmental agency relationship."33 The Colorado Supreme Court confirmed this principle as recently as November of 2020 in United Water & Sanitation Dist. v.
-Burlington Ditch Reservoir & Land Co.34 The court found that United did not qualify for the governmental planning exception to the anti-speculation doctrine because it has no governmental agency relationship with the end users, and under the facts presented, United was acting as a water broker, not a provider to its own municipal customers.35 United has an approved statewide service area.
+The limited government agency exception to the anti-speculation doctrine "applies only where a government agency is seeking to appropriate water on behalf of end users with whom it has a governmental agency relationship."
+The Colorado Supreme Court confirmed this principle as recently as November of 2020 in United Water & Sanitation Dist. v.
+Burlington Ditch Reservoir & Land Co.
+The court found that United did not qualify for the governmental planning exception to the anti-speculation doctrine because it has no governmental agency relationship with the end users, and under the facts presented, United was acting as a water broker, not a provider to its own municipal customers.
+United has an approved statewide service area.
 Its actual district territory, however, is a single acre in Elbert County, and its water service plan states that it does not intend to provide water directly to individual end users.
-When a governmental entity seeking to supply water to its citizens, the exception does not apply, and the entity must satisfy the full requirements on the anti-speculation doctrine.36 The court found that
+When a government agency is acting as a water supplier on the open market, rather than as a governmental entity seeking to supply water to its citizens, the exception does not apply, and the entity must satisfy the full requirements on the anti-speculation doctrine.
+The court found that

-31 Bijou, 926 P.2d at 39.
+&lt;sup>31 Bijou, 926 P.2d at 39.

-32 Pagosa, 170 P.3d at 309-10.
+&lt;sup>32 Pagosa, 170 P.3d at 309-10.

-33 United Water and Sanitation District v.
+&lt;sup>33 United Water and Sanitation District v.
 Burlington Ditch Reservoir and Land Company, 2020 CO 80, ¶ 29 (Nov.
 23, 2020).

-35 Id. at \P 28.
+$^{35}$ Id. at ¶ 28.

-$^{^{36}}$ Id. at ¶ 28.
+$^{36}$ Id. at ¶ 28.